maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 ## — What I do

 #### I make movies
-short movies, music clips, concert recordings, corporate videos...
+I direct short movies, music clips, concert recordings...

-#### I join movie crews
-As a camera operator, sound engineer during shooting, as a colorist or sound mixer during post.
+And I join movie crews as a camera operator or sound engineer during shooting, as a colorist or sound mixer during post.

+#### I work on any kind of creative projects
+Photography, video, museography, digital arts...
+If it's creative, I'm in for it !

-#### And I develop tools
+#### And I code
-With my experience as a software engineer I design film making workflows to gain on productivity
+Web apps, software, mobile apps...
+With my experience as a software engineer I design workflows to gain on productivity and I develop innovative solutions for art projects

 <br><br>